Only available in Google Ad Manager 360.

 - Inclusion of the cmsid and vid parameters in your video tags

-- To apply ad rules to mid-rolls, you need to use content ingestion or serve mid-rolls without content ingestion by including the vid_d and allcues parameters in your video tags
+- To apply ad rules to mid-rolls, you need to either use content ingestion or serve mid-rolls without content ingestion by including the vid_d and allcues parameters in your video tags

 - Sign in to Google Ad Manager.